jakubhava/Mojo_Pipeline_Doc_SW/README.rst

 	# Load the pipeline
 	mojo = H2OMOJOPipelineModel.create_from_mojo("file:///path/to/the/pipeline.mojo")
 	# This option ensures that the output columns are named properly.
-If you want to use old behaviour
+If we want to use old behaviour
 	# when all output columns were stored inside and array, don't specify this configuration option
 	# or set it to False.
 We however strongly encourage users to use
 	mojo.set_named_mojo_output_columns(True)